halukoral/halukoral.github.io/_posts/ue/2025-05-06-ue-virtual-texturing-tips.md

 But for high-res textures leads to significant performance and memory overhead.
 Also, even a small part of the object is visible, the entire object is considered visible.
 That means, all used materials to stream in.

+In contrast, the virtual texturing system only streams in parts of the textures that UE requires for it be visible.

 * Only visible parts are loaded
     * Unlike traditional methods where an entire texture is transferred from memory to the GPU, virtual texturing only streams in the sections that will actually appear on screen.